Accessibility Statement

 6. Updates

-This statement will be reviewed at least once per year, and updated whenever the accessibility status of our website changes materially or whenever MA METHOD sp. z o.o. ceases to qualify as a microenterprise within the meaning of Article 3 of the Polish Act of 26 April 2024 and Article 2(3) of the Annex to Commission Recommendation 2003/361/EC (in which case the full requirements of the European Accessibility Act and its Polish transposition will apply, and a full accessibility statement compliant with Annex V of Directive (EU) 2019/882 will be published).
+This statement will be reviewed at least once per year, and updated whenever the accessibility status of our website changes materially or whenever MA METHOD sp. z o.o. ceases to qualify as a microenterprise within the meaning of Article 3(23) of Directive (EU) 2019/882 and Article 2(3) of the Annex to Commission Recommendation 2003/361/EC.
+If the microenterprise exemption no longer applies, we will reassess the full requirements of the European Accessibility Act and the applicable national transposition rules, and publish the service-accessibility information required for covered services.